drsaeva/LabBot/README.md

 # LabBot

-A java package designed to automate manual entry of paper labortarory reports into the CDC's eHARS via the use of Tesseract-OCR and Selenium.
+A Java package designed to automate manual entry of paper labortarory reports into the CDC's eHARS via the use of Tesseract-OCR and Selenium.

 @author drsaeva